 As will all divorces and separations, determining spousal support is a central issue that must be resolved.
 You will need to consider how long any spousal support will last and how it affects your taxes.
 The divorce lawyers at The Johnson Law Firm will guide you in calculating the spousal support you are due, and preparing documentation for legal proceedings.
 Child support is also a major consideration, please follow this link to learn more about child support.

 This is a list of things that under normal circumstances most people would never do.
 This list was developed based on personal experiences, having had these things done to us, or as much as we may hate to admit it, having done some of these ourselves.
 If you can follow these guidelines you will find that you behaved in a mature rational way.
 Not only can you be proud but you will find that more things will be better in the long run.
 Easier said than done but give it your best try.
 The list is not exhaustive, but it is a start.

-With over 35 years of experience, The Johnson Law Firm is well-versed in the law and the language and mannerisms of the court room.
+The Johnson Law Firm is well-versed in the law and the language and mannerisms of the court room.
 We can help you resolve your matter as quickly as possible while at the same time trying to minimize your legal expenses.